 In a few minutes, they will walk hand-in-hand to P.S.
 123 Mahalia Jackson School where Yara will soon meet her new teacher and reunite with friends.

-The day marks more than two years since COVID-19 forced students and schools across the country to abruptly switch education plans, including remote learning.
+The day marks more than two years since COVID-19 forced many students and schools across the country to abruptly switch to remote learning.
 Yara said she's glad that's finally in the rearview.

 "In person, you can talk to your teacher, and it would be way more easier to learn better," Yara told ABC News.